Why Work Standardization Is a Good Idea for Your Organization

 Implementing standardized work is not an easy process.
 It takes a significant amount of time, and the detailed steps that are collected can reveal more questions and concerns.
 Baseline observations can be unpopular on the shop floor, but it is well worth it.
 When done correctly, standardized work sheets can be created more quickly and with higher quality.
 In addition to saving time, standardized work sheets improve productivity, safety, and quality.

 Standardized work also results in an organized process that makes improvements more obvious.
 If an organization doesn't document processes and improvements, improving processes can be an uphill battle.
 But if standard work is documented properly, it can identify improvement opportunities and establish methods to implement those improvements.
-It can help boost staff morale as well.
+It can help boost staff morale as well, especially if it’s combined with chaplain services and other employee benefits.
 It also provides an effective daily schedule and predictable revenue.
 But it is important to note that standard work is not static.
 As such, it is essential to evaluate changes in standard work regularly, otherwise it may be outdated or even harmful.

 Resistance to Work Standardization